cheleb/scalaio-fullstack/slides.md

 </div>

 <div v-click="+9">
-In the template, Scalablytyped is used to generate facade for Chart.js.
+In the template, Scalablytyped is used to <a href="https://github.com/cheleb/zio-laminar-demo/blob/master/modules/client/src/main/scala/com/example/ziolaminardemo/app/demos/ScalablytypedDemoPage.scala#L103">generate facade</a> for Chart.js.

+Add result is used in the <a href="http://localhost:5173/public/demos/scalablytyped">Scalablytyped demo</a>.

 </div>